8 Risks and Impacts the Construction Industry is Experiencing During COVID-19

-Across the globe, the construction industry has been faced with uncertainty due to project shutdowns, labor cuts and material shortages during COVID-19.
-In the U.S., a recent survey of construction industry leaders reported that almost half of existing construction projects will experience delays up to three months and roughly 20 percent will experience delays of six months or more.1 These are just a few examples of the major toll the construction industry has already experienced.
+Across the globe, the construction industry has been faced with uncertainty due to project shutdowns, labour cuts, and material shortages during COVID-19.
+In the U.S., a recent survey of construction industry leaders reported that almost half of existing construction projects will experience delays up to three months and roughly 20% will experience delays of six months or more.1 These are just a few examples of the major toll the construction industry has already experienced.

 8 Risks and Impacts Facing the Construction Industry

 Construction companies will encounter various health and safety risks during this time, as a deemed essential business.
 Safety plans must be revised to include proper training regarding social distancing, personal hygiene, and sickness reporting.
 In addition to providing personal protective equipment (PPE) for working employees and keeping work areas sanitized and disinfected at all times.

 2. Project Suspension and Mitigation

 During COVID-19, some construction sites have executed project shutdowns due to stay-at-home and social distancing mandates, personal decisions, lack of available inspections, or shortage of manpower and materials.
 As this takes place, mitigation measures such as weatherproofing, implementing project site upkeep, and addressing safety and security concerns are crucial.

 As owners and contractors see revenue income decreasing, tough decisions may have to be made in order to stay afloat, such as withholding delay damages or slowly releasing funds for payment applications.
 Some projects might even fail and must be taken over by a lender for potential recovery.
 To mitigate risk and reduce operation capital, contractors may opt to pay subcontractors to perform the work or utilize bonded warehousing to store materials for the release of payment.